kaoudis/vulnparty-js/README.md

 This app is designed as a grey box or even white box set of exercises where each endpoint has a series of things wrong with it.
 If you are truly stuck, please feel free to file an issue here or DM on Twitter.

 #### Recommended route
-Pick an endpoint, and read the code and possibly the [https://github.com/kaoudis/vulnparty-js/blob/main/doc/vulns.md](vulns.md) entry.
+Pick an endpoint, and read the code and possibly the [vuln documentation](https://github.com/kaoudis/vulnparty-js/blob/main/doc/vulns.md) entry.
 Then run the server and test the endpoint with your tooling of choice (anything that can send an http request will do).
 What vulnerabilities do you spot?
 Do you see similarities to what is documented?
 Do you see anything that is undocumented and obviously wrong, broken, or bad practice?

 #### You can:
 - practice your code auditing and documentation skills